Pranavv361/The-Redactor/README.md

 ```
 The main function mentioned above will be executed and calls other functions.
 The input .txt files in the directory will be read.
 The text from each file will be sent to the remaining 5 functions from the **main()** function.
 The text will be sent to each function.
 Spacy model **en_core_web_sm** is used.
 Each function will find the match from the entire text and replace it with Redact character.
 The redacting functions will return two variables.
+The redacted terms with their stats will be stored in a .txt file.
+Stats will include the redacted terms and their indexes.
 ```
 1.Redacted text
 2.Redacted terms with their indexes.